Introduction

 IV Iron Preparations and Formulations

 Not all IV irons are created equal.
-They differ in chemistry, speed, safety, and convenience.
-There are multiple IV iron formulations; they differ in how much iron they can deliver per dose, how fast it can be infused, their molecular structure, safety profile, and the risk of side effects.
-All IV iron formulations share a common principle: iron cores encased in carbohydrate shells.1011 But their stability, release kinetics, and side-effect profiles vary.
-It is the composition of the carbohydrate shell that differentiates the iron products from each other.12
+They differ in chemistry, dosing capacity, infusion speed, safety, and convenience.
+All current preparations share a common design: a polynuclear core of ferric (Fe³⁺) oxyhydroxide encased in a carbohydrate shell that stabilizes the iron and prevents the release of toxic free iron into plasma.16 But their stability, release kinetics, and side-effect profiles vary.
+It is the composition of the carbohydrate shell that differentiates the iron products from each other.17

 Some of the commonly used formulations include: